gnmonsour/mvcStack/README.md

 For production mode you should use a MongoDB Atlas connection string in your chosen platform's configuration field.

+A good resource on installing MongoDB on Ubuntu is [linuxise](https://linuxize.com/post/how-to-install-mongodb-on-ubuntu-18-04/)

 ### Things I learned
 - I found the filepond plug-in really interesting to use.
 - The use of the `defer` directive in the script tag is really helpful in loading js libraries.